puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 in some cases it will pass through and cause unexpected results.

 3. You can only assign a variable once within a single scope.
 Once it's assigned, the value cannot be changed.
-A Puppet variable varies across different systems in your infrastructure, not within them.
+The value of a Puppet variable may vary across different systems in your infrastructure, but not within them.

 ### Variable interpolation